bessiambre/casync/README.md

 This woud provide very straightforward asyncronous code with no extra state machines or caching layers so you would get best performance.

-Of course until this gets syntax sugared and integrated into the javascript spec, you'll need to use the longer form.
+Of course, until this gets syntax sugared and integrated into the javascript spec, you'll need to use the longer form.

 When inquiring about getting it into the javascript spec I was told: "We make no promise", which I took as a good sign. :-)